 Babies and children, families and communities do the research on what it takes for them to flourish.
 Listen with us to what they’ve been learning.
 Watch a webinar.
 Check out the Indigenous Early Learning Collaborative.
 Join the Brazelton Touchpoints Center Learning Network.
 Join the conversation.

-Brazelton Touchpoints Center staff Catherine Ayoub, Jessica Dym Bartlett, and Adam Von Ende have co-authored a study and research-to-practice brief (with Rachel Chazan-Cohen and Beth Green) offering promising evidence that participation in Early Head Start can prevent child maltreatment.
+Brazelton Touchpoints Center (BTC) staff Dr. Catherine Ayoub, Jessica Dym Bartlett, and Adam Von Ende have co-authored a study and research-to-practice brief (with Rachel Chazan-Cohen and Beth Green) offering promising evidence that participation in Early Head Start can prevent child maltreatment.
 This study is the first examination of the impact of Early Head Start on child maltreatment.

 From the Summary of Findings: